Mental Health Facilities Cheshire, CT

 Rushford At Cheshire

 Rushford At Cheshire is a mental health treatment center in Cheshire, CT, located at 680 South Main Street, 6410 zip code area.
-Rushford At Cheshire provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Rushford At Cheshire offers integrated dual diagnosis disorder treatment, behavior modification and couples/family therapy to young adults, adults and seniors 65 or older.
-Rushford At Cheshire also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Additional services at Rushford At Cheshire consist of suicide prevention services, family psychoeducation and education services.
+Rushford At Cheshire provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Rushford At Cheshire offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, adults and seniors 65 or older.
+Rushford At Cheshire also supports people with traumatic brain injury, people with PTSD and active duty military.
+Additional services at Rushford At Cheshire consist of psychosocial rehabilitation services, education services and mentoring/peer support/consumer-run services.

 Clifford Beers - 0.7 miles from Cheshire, CT

 Clifford Beers is a mental health clinic in Hamden, Connecticut, located at 41 Marne Street, 6514.
 Clifford Beers offers outpatient treatment.
-Clifford Beers provides couples/family therapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Clifford Beers provides trauma therapy, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
 Clifford Beers also supports LGBT.
-Some other services provided by Clifford Beers include case management and family psychoeducation.
+Some other services provided by Clifford Beers include family psychoeducation and case management.

 Childrens Center Of Hamden - 1.2 miles from Cheshire, CT

 Childrens Center Of Hamden is a mental health facility in Hamden, CT, located at 1400 Whitney Avenue, in the 6517 zip code.
-Childrens Center Of Hamden provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Childrens Center Of Hamden provides activity therapy, couples/family therapy and cognitive behavioral therapy to young adults and children / adolescents.
-Childrens Center Of Hamden also supports LGBT, people with trauma and people with serious mental illness.
-Some other services available at Childrens Center Of Hamden include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Childrens Center Of Hamden provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Childrens Center Of Hamden provides trauma therapy, activity therapy and psychotropic medication to young adults and children / adolescents.
+Childrens Center Of Hamden also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services available at Childrens Center Of Hamden include family psychoeducation, intensive case management and psychosocial rehabilitation services.

 Yale New Haven Hospital Adult Behavioral Health - 1.3 miles from Cheshire, CT

 Yale New Haven Hospital Adult Behavioral Health is one of mental health facilities in Hamden, Connecticut, located at 2080 Whitney Avenue, Suite 200, 6518 zip code.
 Yale New Haven Hospital Adult Behavioral Health provides outpatient treatment.
-Yale New Haven Hospital Adult Behavioral Health provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, seniors 65 or older and adults.
-Yale New Haven Hospital Adult Behavioral Health also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Additional services provided at Yale New Haven Hospital Adult Behavioral Health include family psychoeducation, psychosocial rehabilitation services and case management.
+Yale New Haven Hospital Adult Behavioral Health provides group therapy, behavior modification and couples/family therapy to seniors 65 or older, young adults and adults.
+Yale New Haven Hospital Adult Behavioral Health also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
+Additional services provided at Yale New Haven Hospital Adult Behavioral Health include case management, psychosocial rehabilitation services and family psychoeducation.

 Cornell Scott Hill Health Center Wilmot Crossing - 2.3 miles from Cheshire, CT

 Cornell Scott Hill Health Center Wilmot Crossing is a mental health clinic in New Haven, CT, located at 122 Wilmot Road, 6515 zip code area.
 Cornell Scott Hill Health Center Wilmot Crossing provides outpatient treatment.
-Cornell Scott Hill Health Center Wilmot Crossing offers individual psychotherapy, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Additional services offered at Cornell Scott Hill Health Center Wilmot Crossing include court-ordered outpatient treatment, diet and exercise counseling and family psychoeducation.
+Cornell Scott Hill Health Center Wilmot Crossing offers individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Additional services offered at Cornell Scott Hill Health Center Wilmot Crossing include court-ordered outpatient treatment, diet and exercise counseling and suicide prevention services.

 Cornell Scott Hill Health Center Dixwell Behavioral Health Services - 3.2 miles from Cheshire, CT

 Cornell Scott Hill Health Center Dixwell Behavioral Health Services is a mental health treatment clinic in New Haven, Connecticut, located at 226 Dixwell Avenue, 2nd Floor, Suite 200, in the 6511 zip code.
 Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides outpatient treatment.
-Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Cornell Scott Hill Health Center Dixwell Behavioral Health Services also supports people with serious mental illness, people with Alzheimer's or dementia and LGBT.
+Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Cornell Scott Hill Health Center Dixwell Behavioral Health Services also supports people with trauma, people with serious mental illness and LGBT.
 Additional services provided by Cornell Scott Hill Health Center Dixwell Behavioral Health Services consist of court-ordered outpatient treatment and integrated primary care services.

 Cornell Scott Hill Health Center Child And Family Guidance Clinic - 3.2 miles from Cheshire, CT

 Cornell Scott Hill Health Center Child And Family Guidance Clinic is a mental health facility in New Haven, CT, located at 226 Dixwell Avenue, 6511 zip code area.
 Cornell Scott Hill Health Center Child And Family Guidance Clinic provides outpatient treatment.
-Cornell Scott Hill Health Center Child And Family Guidance Clinic provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and activity therapy to children / adolescents.
-Cornell Scott Hill Health Center Child And Family Guidance Clinic also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Cornell Scott Hill Health Center Child And Family Guidance Clinic provides activity therapy, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Cornell Scott Hill Health Center Child And Family Guidance Clinic also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
 Additional services offered by Cornell Scott Hill Health Center Child And Family Guidance Clinic consist of family psychoeducation, court-ordered outpatient treatment and case management.

 Jewish Family Service Of New Haven - 3.4 miles from Cheshire, CT

-Jewish Family Service Of New Haven is a mental health treatment center in New Haven, Connecticut, located at 1440 Whalley Avenue, part of the 6515 zip code.
+Jewish Family Service Of New Haven is a mental health clinic in New Haven, CT, located at 1440 Whalley Avenue, in the 6515 zip code.
 Jewish Family Service Of New Haven provides outpatient treatment.
-Jewish Family Service Of New Haven also offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-Jewish Family Service Of New Haven supports seniors or older adults.
-Jewish Family Service Of New Haven also provides family psychoeducation.
+Jewish Family Service Of New Haven offers group therapy, dialectical behavior therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Jewish Family Service Of New Haven also supports seniors or older adults.
+More services at Jewish Family Service Of New Haven include family psychoeducation.

 Connection Inc Cornerstone - 3.6 miles from Cheshire, CT

 Connection Inc Cornerstone is a mental health center in New Haven, Connecticut, located at 282 Dwight Street, 6511 zip code.
 Connection Inc Cornerstone provides residential treatment.
 Connection Inc Cornerstone also supports people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at Connection Inc Cornerstone include illness management and recovery, intensive case management and diet and exercise counseling.
+More services available at Connection Inc Cornerstone include diet and exercise counseling, intensive case management and housing services.

 Cornell Scott Hill Health Center State Street Counseling Services - 3.6 miles from Cheshire, CT

 Cornell Scott Hill Health Center State Street Counseling Services is a mental health treatment center in New Haven, CT, located at 913 State Street, 2nd Floor, 6511 zip code area.
 Cornell Scott Hill Health Center State Street Counseling Services provides outpatient treatment.
-Cornell Scott Hill Health Center State Street Counseling Services offers group therapy, couples/family therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Additional services at Cornell Scott Hill Health Center State Street Counseling Services consist of family psychoeducation, court-ordered outpatient treatment and diet and exercise counseling.
+Cornell Scott Hill Health Center State Street Counseling Services offers psychotropic medication, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Additional services at Cornell Scott Hill Health Center State Street Counseling Services consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 North Haven Community Services Town Of North Haven - 3.7 miles from Cheshire, CT

 North Haven Community Services Town Of North Haven is a mental health clinic in North Haven, Connecticut, located at 5 Linsley Street, 6473.
 North Haven Community Services Town Of North Haven offers outpatient treatment.
-North Haven Community Services Town Of North Haven provides individual psychotherapy, psychotropic medication and behavior modification to children / adolescents, adults and seniors 65 or older.
+North Haven Community Services Town Of North Haven provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and adults.
 North Haven Community Services Town Of North Haven also supports people with trauma and people with serious mental illness.
-Some other services provided by North Haven Community Services Town Of North Haven include diet and exercise counseling, psychosocial rehabilitation services and case management.
+Some other services provided by North Haven Community Services Town Of North Haven include education services, family psychoeducation and suicide prevention services.

 Yale New Haven Hospital Continuing Care Clinic - 3.9 miles from Cheshire, CT